-The members of the Audit Committee are all independent Non-Executive Directors, while the Risk Committee membership consists of three independent Non-Executive Directors and two Executive Directors and the membership of both the Nominations and Remuneration Committees consists of two independent Non-Executive Directors and one non-independent Non-Executive Director, while the membership of the Social and Ethics Committee is made up of one independent Non-Executive Director, one non-independent Non-Executive Director and one executive Director.
+The members of the Audit Committee are all independent Non-Executive Directors.
+The Risk Committee consists of two independent Non-Executive Directors and two Executive Directors.
+The membership of both the Nominations and Remuneration Committees consists of two independent Non-Executive Directors and one non-Independent Non-Executive Director.
+The membership of the Social and Ethics Committee is made up of one independent Non-Executive Director, one non-Independent Non-Executive Director and one Executive Director.

-The Board of Massmart and its Executive team work together to create economic value for all our stakeholders in the short, medium and long term by delivering on our purpose of Saving our customers money so they can live better by stabilising, focusing, growing and ultimately optimising our business.
+The Board of Massmart and its Executive team work together to create economic value for all our stakeholders in the short, medium and long term by delivering on our purpose of saving our customers money so they can live better by stabilising, focusing, optimising and ultimately growing.
 The Board uses its meetings to discharge its duties in terms of the Companies Act, the JSE Listings Requirements, King IV and legislation relating to our business.
 The Board meets quarterly to consider reports on operating and financial performance; risks and opportunities and compliance; the results of our efforts to embed an ethical culture in Massmart, safety and health performance, environmental performance and climate change mitigation and our social performance.
-We also monitor the macro environment and its potential impact on our business.
+Through our sub-Committees, we also monitor the macro environment and its potential impact on our business.

 Oversight rooted in the King IV principles

 The Board’s governance oversight, which is guided by is commitment to its responsibilities and governance objectives, supports good governance practices.

 Leadership, ethics and corporate citizenship